Generic Name: cinacalcet (sin ah CAL set)

 Cinacalcet may also be used for purposes not listed in this medication guide.

-You should not take this medicine if you have low levels of calcium in your blood (hypocalcemia).
+You should not take cinacalcet if you have low levels of calcium in your blood (hypocalcemia).

 Before taking this medicine